palkatom/nvim-packages/README.md

 * `pack/features/start`
   Configuration for *features* - sets of related plugins. `opt` sudirectory for experimental or rarely used *features*.
+* `pack/setup/opt`
+  One time installation and setup scripts.
+Downloads plugins for use in *features*.
+* `pack/setup/start`
+  Helpers and common things for setup scripts.
 * `after/ftplugin`, `plugin`, `autoload`, etc.
   Common configuration that doesn't depend on any plugins.